From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Recurrent Issues

-\tinyskip \textbf{Difficulty navigating the regulatory and legal compliance minefield.} Legal compliance and licensing complexities permeate all stages of the FMware lifecycle.
-FMs must align with the legal requirements of their deployment regions; for example, using ChatGPT-4-based FMware in China may not be viable due to local regulations~\cite{hacker2023regulating,cnnApplesChina}.
-Licensing FM data, including synthetic data, RLHF data, and user feedback, further complicates compliance.
-If a model generates synthetic data, the licensing of the data it was trained on affects the licensing of the generated data.
-Similarly, integrating user feedback (e.g., ratings or thumbs up/down) into FMware complicates matters if users later opt out, as removing their data from the FM and related components becomes difficult.
-Traditional Software Bills of Materials (SBOMs) ensure compliance for conventional software, but FMware's complexity (encompassing data, models, and FM-generated data) goes beyond what traditional SBOMs can track.
+Legal compliance and licensing complexities permeate all stages of the FMware lifecycle.
+FM(s) must align with the legal requirements of deployment regions, e.g., some models and providers cannot be used in certain jurisdictions~\cite{hacker2023regulating,cnnApplesChina}.
+For example, following restrictions in the British Columbia public sector, the University of British Columbia (UBC) restricted use of the DeepSeek application (mobile, desktop, and browser access) on devices that access university systems, citing privacy and security risks~\cite{ubc2025deepseek}.
+Similar restrictions have been applied in the United States, where Commerce Department bureaus prohibited DeepSeek on government-furnished equipment, and Microsoft reported that it does not allow employees to use the DeepSeek application due to data-security concerns~\cite{reuters2025deepseek_commerce,reuters2025deepseek_microsoft}.
+Licensing of FM(s) data, including synthetic data, preference data, and user feedback, further complicates compliance.
+If a model generates synthetic data, licensing of the source data may constrain downstream use.
+When user feedback is incorporated, later opt-out requests create challenges for removing their data from models and related components.
+Traditional software bills of materials cover code and dependencies, but FMware’s scope spans data, models, and generated artifacts, which exceed what conventional SBOMs track.
+FM(s) must align with the legal requirements of deployment regions, e.g., some models and providers cannot be used in certain jurisdictions~\cite{hacker2023regulating,cnnApplesChina}.

+\begin{sourcespotlight} CNN \cite{cnnApplesChina} reports, ``ChatGPT (soon to be integrated into Siri) is banned in China...
+China is one of the first countries in the world to regulate the generative AI technology that powers these popular services... requiring companies to seek approval before deployment.'' \end{sourcespotlight}